- Reference Number: HEY-741/2020

 What if the suppositories do not work or are uncomfortable to use?

 Laxatives or suppositories must be used before your CT planning appointment and also before each radiotherapy session.
-If you find that you are uncomfortable using suppositories or they are not working, please discuss this with your treatment radiographer or speak to the specialist nurse within the radiotherapy department, as alternative laxatives may be prescribed.
+If you find that you are uncomfortable using suppositories or they are not working, please discuss this with your treatment radiographer or speak to the radiotherapy nurse within the radiotherapy department, as alternative laxatives may be prescribed.

 Method 3: Fybogel

-Start taking Fybogel 5 days before your CT planning scan.
-On the day of your CT planning scan use the Glycerin suppository at least one hour before you leave home.
-Then keep taking Fybogel the night before each of your daily radiotherapy session.
+Start taking fybogel 5 days before your CT planning scan.
+On the day of your CT planning scan use the glycerin suppository at least one hour before you leave home.
+Then keep taking fybogel the night before each of your daily radiotherapy session.